3D Printing Expanding in Medicine: Implications for Radiology

 A common application at children’s hospitals is the use of 3D printed hearts in surgical planning.
 Dr. Matthew Bramlet, a pediatric cardiologist at Children’s Hospital of Illinois in Peoria is taking it a step further.
 He has started a “library” of 3D printed hearts as a teaching tool. ( “Library of Hearts”)

 Traditionally, physicians have used pathologic libraries but the hearts in these libraries have started falling apart.
 Due to the cost and difficulty of acquiring replacements, the pathologic libraries are closing.
 Dr. Bramlet has put out a nationwide call for pre and post op MRI and CT scans of congenital heart diseases of all ages.
-The online library will be housed at the Jumptrading Simulation and Education Center which is partnering with the NIH Print Exchange.
+The online library will be housed at Jump Simulation which is an OSF Healthcare and University of Illinois College of Medicine Peoria Collaboration.

 Boston Children’s Hospital added 3D printed models to its simulation program in early 2014.
 It has been rapidly adopted for surgical planning in many different types of surgery, including cerebrovascular.
 In the first year, over 100 3D models have been printed.
 It is becoming the standard for every patient in the Cerebrovascular Surgery and Interventions Center based on such successes as successful intervention in a case of infantile spasms.
 (Doctor turns to 3D Printers)